We Ship Worldwide

 1. Examine the Shape, Proportions and Posture

-Brand new Louis Vuittons should be perfect: the handles should be sturdy and symmetrical and the bag shouldn’t slouch.
-Pre-owned Louis Vuitton handbags should still retain the same qualities as they had when brand new, albeit they may have some patina depending on the age (many Louis Vuitton lovers actually prefer the golden honey patina color.)
+Pre-owned Louis Vuitton handbags should still retain the same qualities as they had when brand new, albeit they may have some patina depending on the age (many Louis Vuitton lovers actually prefer the golden honey patina color that can occur after several decades of use.)

 Caution: If a brand new or a pre-owned Louis Vuitton bag slouches, chances are it's not real.